olemp/did/.readme/3-contributing.md

 #### Google
 See [wiki](https://github.com/Puzzlepart/did/wiki/Usage-with-Google-calendar) for more details on using Did with Google.

-### Commits and commitlint
+### Commiting to the repository
-#### Husky hooks
+#### Commitlint
-We are using [husky](https://github.com/typicode/husky) hooks to automatically run npm script `eslint:fix` before commits.
-This is to make sure all files are linted and ready to go at all times.
-This is easy to forget when working on a branch.
+We are using the `commit-msg` hook to enforce good commit messages with [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).

-You ***can** (but shouldn't) bypass pre-commit and commit-msg hooks using Git `--no-verify` option:
+You _can_ (but shouldn't) bypass the `commit-msg` hooks using the git `--no-verify` option:

 ```shell
 git commit -m "yolo!" --no-verify
 ```

-For Git commands that don't have a `--no-verify` option, you can use HUSKY environment variable:
+For Git commands that don't have a `--no-verify` option, you can use `HUSKY` environment variable:

 ```shell
 HUSKY=0 git push # yolo!
 ```

-#### Commitlint
-We are also using the `commit-msg` hook to enforce good commit messages with [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).

 See `commitlint` in [package.json](./package.json).
 The commit message needs to be lowercase and have a prefix.

 #### commit-changes.js
 We also have the node script `.tasks/commit-changes.js` that can be used.
-This prompts you for the prefix and commit message, lints all files, generates documentation using `typedoc`, then commits your changes.
+This script/task prompts you for the prefix and commit message, then commits your changes.
+It can also push the changes right away.

 ### Branching / Deploying